 No Foreign Transaction Fees

-This card does not have any forex fees, meaning that you will save 3% on your international transactions.
+Like many of its counterparts, this card does not have any foreign transaction fees.
+Therefore, you will save 3% on any international transactions.

 Rules & Regulations